cacophony-wj/LeS/BODYSLIDE.md

 ### Running BodySlide

+I have included _many_ 3BBB presets.
+Some of them, especially the "Legendary" series, are extremely lore friendly.

-I have included several 3BBB presets, but you can always install your own.
+But you can always install your own.

 You will also have to follow all of the steps below.